 The Red Minotaur can singlehandedly devastate most armies in a single swoop.
 Yes, it can.
 Also, facing backwards makes it hit twice.
 Its MP cost is restrictive, but once you get the Chaos Ring...

 Lightning Doll is the universally acknowledged weapon of doom.
 It is acquired midgame, and has awesome damage for a moderate price tag.
 And its range?
 Phenomenal.

 The Mimic soul has no combat purposes...
-But it has the ability to allow you to jump into spikes and gain close to 1000 money in one hit.
+But it has the ability to allow you to jump into spikes and gain 500 to 1000 money in one hit.
+And there happens to be a suitable spot right next to a save room in the clock tower.
 Do this for a while and you can purchase the Soul Eater ring with ease.